lcdb/lcdb-wf/docs/getting-started.rst

 a ``deploy.py`` script that does this for you, but you need to have a copy of the repository to get this script in the first place.

-The reason to use ``deploy.py`` is so you end up with a cleaner project directory.
-There are many additional files (like these docs) and esting files that are not necessary for an actual project.
+The reason to use deploy.py is so you end up with a cleaner project directory.
+There are many additional files (like these docs and testing files) that are not necessary for an actual project.

 This script also writes a file to the destination called ``.lcdb-wf-deployment.json``.
 It stores the timestamp and details about what